Think there’s nothing to do in Dayton?

 46. Go see the Nutcracker.
 It's a Dayton holiday tradition.
 If you missed it this year, don't repeat that mistake.
 The Dayton Ballet, with support from the Dayton Philharmonic, puts a Dayton spin on a classic.
 While you're there, browse the historic old Rike's Department Store windows that are housed in the Schuster Center lobby during the holiday season.

 47. Be a kid again at the Boonshoft.
 No matter your age, the Boonshoft Museum of Discovery is going to steal your heart.
-Check out animals up close, watch an array of laser shows, see yourself in a heat image camera and take part in presentations.
-Dinosaur Discovery is coming to the Boonshoft Museum of Discovery, running from Jan.
-26 through April 14.
-The newest running exhibition will showcase dinosaurs that roamed Earth during the Mesozoic era — the “Age of Reptiles” that ended 65 million years ago.
+Befriend the animals, watch an array of laser shows, see yourself in a heat image camera and take part in presentations.

 48. Hit up all of the MetroParks.
 With 19 MetroParks in the Dayton area, this could keep you pretty busy all year.
 Pack a picnic and take a hike.
 Be sure to check out the living tree tunnel at Sugarcreek Metropark and the free fall festival OutdoorX (Oct.
-5-6, 2019) and try something new for free at Eastwood Metropark.
-Need some inspiration?
-Here are more than 20 ways to experience all our MetroParks have to offer.
+3-4) where you can try something new at Eastwood Metropark.

 49. Get your noms at local food trucks.
 Dayton has some tasty food trucks.
 We challenge you to eat your way through each and every one of them.
 Yellow Cab holds food truck rallies regularly.
 There are Friday night rallies, weeknight themed food truck battles and brunch rallies.
 Miami County, Darke County, West Chester and Springfield all hold HUGE food truck events in the spring/summer where you can catch many of them in one spot.

 50. Travel back in time at Sunwatch Indian Village.
-Step back in time to about 800 years ago and see how the Fort Ancient Indians lived.
-You’ll get to see reconstructed structures and villages, found artifacts and more.
+Step back in time to about 800 years ago and see how the Fort Ancient Native Americans lived.
+You’ll get to see reconstructed structures and villages, artifacts and more.
 A great way to experience Sunwatch is through the annual Keeping the Tradition Pow Wow in the summer.

 52. Go see a breathtaking waterfall.
 Beautiful.
 Peaceful.
 Serene.
 Visit waterfalls at Clifton Gorge, Charleston Falls, Ludlow Falls and West Milton.